-The SERP is sponsored by Alliance Coal.
-Participation in the SERP aligns the interest of each participant with the interests of our unitholders because all allocations made to participants under the SERP are made in the form of notional common units of ARLP, defined in the SERP as "phantom units."
-The Compensation Committee approves the SERP participants and their percentage allocations, and could amend or terminate the SERP at any time.
-All of our Named Executive Officers currently participate in the SERP.
+The SERP was sponsored by Alliance Coal.
+Participation in the SERP aligned the interest of each participant with the interests of our unitholders because all allocations made to participants under the SERP were made in the form of notional common units of ARLP, defined in the SERP as "phantom units."
+The Compensation Committee approved the SERP participants and their percentage allocations, and could amend or terminate the SERP at any time.
+All of our Named Executive Officers (other than Mr. Schnitzer) participated in the SERP.

-On December 14, 2023 the Compensation Committee approved termination of the SERP, and authorized distribution of accounts to participants on December 15, 2024 or as soon thereafter as practical.
-Account settlements must be delayed at least one year according to termination rules governing the SERP.
-The accounts will continue to accrue benefits in accordance with plan terms until distributed.
+On December 14, 2023, the Compensation Committee approved termination of the SERP and authorized distribution of accounts to participants on December 15, 2024 or as soon thereafter as practical.
+Account settlements were required to be delayed at least one year according to termination rules governing the SERP.
+The accounts continued to accrue benefits in accordance with plan terms until distributed.
+In December 2024, the Compensation Committee approved the distribution of the value of the SERP accounts to plan participants in cash rather than ARLP common units, and on December 16, 2024, final distributions of applicable plan accounts were settled in cash.
+As of December 31, 2024, we had no obligations associated with the SERP.

 Under the terms of the SERP, a participant was entitled to receive on December 31 of each year an allocation of phantom units having a fair market value equal to his or her percentage allocation multiplied by the sum of the participant's base salary and cash bonus received that year, then reduced by any supplemental contribution that was made to our defined contribution PSSP for the participant that year.
-A participant's cumulative notional phantom unit account balance earns the equivalent of common unit distributions, which are added to the notional account balance in the form of additional phantom units.
-All amounts granted under the SERP vest immediately and would be paid out upon the participant's termination from employment in ARLP common units equal to the number of phantom units then credited to the participant's account, less the number of units required to satisfy our tax withholding obligations.
-A participant in the SERP is not entitled to an allocation for the year in which his termination from employment occurs, except as described below.
+A participant's cumulative notional phantom unit account balance earned the equivalent of common unit distributions, which were added to the notional account balance in the form of additional phantom units.
+All amounts granted under the SERP vested immediately and would have been paid out upon the participant's termination from employment in ARLP common units equal to the number of phantom units then credited to the participant's account, less the number of units required to satisfy our tax withholding obligations.
+A participant in the SERP was not entitled to an allocation for the year in which his termination from employment occurred, except as described below.

-A participant in the SERP is entitled to receive an allocation under the SERP for the year in which his employment is terminated only if such termination results from one of the following events:
+A participant in the SERP was entitled to receive an allocation under the SERP for the year in which his employment was terminated only if such termination resulted from one of the following events:

-- (1) the participant's employment is terminated other than for "cause"; - (2) the participant terminates employment for "good reason"; - (3) a change of control of us or our general partner occurs and, as a result, the participant's employment is terminated (whether voluntary or involuntary); - (4) death of the participant; - (5) the participant attains (or has attained) retirement age of 65 years; or - (6) the participant incurs a total and permanent disability, which shall be deemed to occur if the participant is eligible to receive benefits under the terms of the long-term disability program we maintain.
+- (1) the participant's employment was terminated other than for "cause"; - (2) the participant terminated employment for "good reason"; - (3) a change of control of us or our general partner occurred and, as a result, the participant's employment was terminated (whether voluntary or involuntary); - (4) death of the participant; - (5) the participant attained retirement age of 65 years; or - (6) the participant incurred a total and permanent disability, which shall be deemed to occur if the participant was eligible to receive benefits under the terms of the long-term disability program we maintain.

-This allocation for the year in which a participant's termination occurred shall equal the participant's eligible compensation for such year (including any severance amount, if applicable) multiplied by his percentage allocation under the SERP, reduced by any supplemental contribution that was made to our defined contribution PSSP for the participant that year.
+This allocation for the year in which a participant's termination occurred equaled the participant's eligible compensation for the year (including any severance amount, if applicable) multiplied by his percentage allocation under the SERP, reduced by any supplemental contribution that was made to our defined contribution PSSP for the participant that year.